 Misreading of heart rate when using a wrist based optical sensor isn’t unique to the Suunto 9 though; we had the same problem when testing a Polar Vantage M last year, although competitor Garmin seems to have nailed this in its multisport watches.
 It’s down to the tendency for the watch to slip down your wrist when exercising, loosening the junction to the watch’s back and for sweat and movement to interfere with the light-based sensors.

 Fortunately, Suunto has a solution.
-You can pair up the Suunto 9 to a heart rate strap (and to a power meter and other devices) using Bluetooth.
+You can pair up the Suunto 9 to one of the best heart rate monitors for cycling (a chest strap) using Bluetooth.
 Wear your strap and you’ll get a much more accurate reading.
 You can do this per exercise type, so if you don’t care about having a good HR reading when walking, for example, you can just revert to the wrist-based measurement.
 And if you don’t wear your strap for a ride, the watch will use the wrist sensor instead.

 Once you’ve finished your ride, the Suunto 9 will calculate a whole load of stats, including the all-important recovery time and your training load.
 Background data synchronisation to the Suunto app happens seamlessly via Bluetooth from the Suunto 9 once it’s close to your smartphone or you can initiate a sync yourself.